Complete Beginner’s Guide to Setting Up Your First Worm Bin Image

 • Start increasing feeding gradually

-• Continue with 1–2 tablespoons every 3–4 days
+• Continue with 1–2 teaspoons (more if needed) every 3–4 days

 • Pass the regular smell test - Healthy worm bins smell earthy, like forest floor.
 Any sour, ammonia-like, or rotten smell means there may be something wrong and that you are likely over feeding.